EV Charging in Smart Grids: Mean Field Equilibrium and Approximate Non-Cooperative and Cooperative Strategies: Introduction

-Our mathematical contributions can be summarized in three aspects: First, within a finite-horizon framework, we propose a mean-field interaction cost function, through which we derive approximate solutions for both the cooperative and non-cooperative games.
-To the best of our knowledge, it is relatively rare in the literature to address both cooperative and non-cooperative formulations simultaneously in a finite-horizon framework.
+Our mathematical contributions can be summarized in three aspects: First, within a finite-horizon framework, we propose a mean-field interaction cost function, through which we derive approximate solutions for both the cooperative and non-cooperative games, while the literature contains relatively few works that offer both approximate Nash equilibria and approximate social optima.
 Second, for specific matrix equations, we construct the solution induced by specific initial values and study the existence and uniqueness of the mean field through its properties.
 Most of the existing literature employs the Banach fixed-point theorem or other methods to find equilibrium points.
 In contrast to these approaches, our method is able to more precisely characterize the state of the mean field.
 Third, we apply the Positive Real Lemma to demonstrate that certain parameter restrictions can ensure that the coercivity condition holds, thereby effectively addressing the challenge posed by the positive correlation between the cost function and the product of price and demand term.
-Although \cite{wang2019mean} also employs the Positive Real Lemma, the problem we consider is more complex, and the manner in which we utilize the lemma is correspondingly more intricate.
+To the best of our knowledge, this challenge has not been addressed in the existing literature.

-The rest of the paper is organized as follows: In Section 2, we introduce the model of the smart grid, which contains a large number of electric vehicles.
-We then construct the $\epsilon$-Nash equilibrium charging strategies for the EVs in the non-cooperate games.
-Afterwards, we construct the asymptotic social optimum charging strategies for the cooperate games.
-In Section 3, we give numerical simulations for the charging strategies proposed in both the non-cooperate games and cooperate games.
-Section 4 concludes.
+The rest of the paper is organized as follows: In Section 2, we introduce the model of the smart grid, which consists of a large number of electric vehicles.
+In Section 3, we construct the $\epsilon$-Nash equilibrium charging strategies for the EVs in the non-cooperate games.
+Afterwards, in section 4, we construct the asymptotic social optimum charging strategies for the cooperate games.
+In Section 5, we give numerical simulations for the charging strategies proposed in both the non-cooperate games and cooperate games.
+Section 6 concludes.